ArnaudDroitLab/consensusSeekeR/README.md

-sharedBed : Detect shared features inside a group of experiences using BED data
+sharedBed : Detect consensus peak regions inside a group of experiences using narrowPeak files
 =====================

 ## Authors ##